 Mistake No. 2: I should have sanded, re-routed, and reprimered here for a better fit before moving on

 Mistake No. 3: I should have used a different filler, had I made it fit better perhaps I wouldn't need a filler.
 I would recommend a sandable wood filler, or a quality auto body filler/plastic

 Here's the countertop (minus previous backsplash) with the Giani black primer over the whole thing, including the red oak.
 The large hole is for the new sink.
 I'm disappointed in the visible joint between the countertop and the wood, but it's still better than the old countertip with the sharp corner.
 Woodworking and the Giani process took a total of 4 hours.

 Quick FYI this job took less than half the Giani paint, so I still have plenty to do the other bathroom

 Here is the edge after the three colors of the Giani paint process, but no clearcoat.
 It's not perfect but livable.
 Sadly, I can see the oak grain thru the paint.
 (Mistake No. 1)

-Here's the backsplash, new sink, and freshly painted countertop, - with the radiused edge trim I added.
-Next up I'll finish the backsplash and window trim on the far right (waiting to buy some tools $$) and then reface the cabinets.
-I'm enjoying the new look for now.
+Here's the backsplash 98% complete, new sink, faucet, and freshly painted countertop, - with the radiused front edge trim I added.
+Not quite finished with window trim far right, see next pic.
 I did all of this (countertop, faucet, sink, new valves, backsplash, mirror, and a coat of paint) in a weekend, from Fri at 5 pm to Sunday at 6 pm.
 Comment if you have ideas to improve the results for someone else